 - The modified QuEChERS approach shows excellent sensitivity and LC-MS/MS performance for the extraction, detection, identification, and quantitation of acrylamide in a selection of coffee samples. - Validation of the method demonstrated excellent performance in terms of linearity, accuracy, precision and repeatability.
 These validation results further satisfied the criteria outlined in Commission Regulation (EU) 2017/2158. - The method has been successfully tested on a range of processed food, including potato chips, fries, baby rusks, baby food and bread.
-By applying appropriate and simple cleanup, reliable quantitation was achieved against an solvent based calibration series - More example data and information on the method solution can be found at www.waters.com/acrylamide.
+By applying appropriate and simple cleanup, reliable quantitation was achieved against an solvent based calibration series.
+More example data can be found at www.waters.com/acrylamide.